The Montclair Syllabus is embedded in all Canvas courses, with minor updates for Spring 2022. To preview, go to SYLLABUS in your Canvas course.

 C+77-79%; C: 74-76%; C-: 70-73%;

-- To troubleshoot Canvas problems, click on the “Help” in the navigation on the left side of Canvas to access chat, email, or phone support.
+- To troubleshoot Canvas problems, click “Help” in the left-hand navigation.

-- Academic Honesty and Integrity are University values, and dishonesty will result in repercussions.
-Be sure to seek out clarification from me, your instructor, the Center for Academic Success and Tutoring, and the Center for Writing Excellence.
+- Academic Honesty and Integrity are MSU values, and dishonesty will result in repercussions.
+Be sure to seek out clarification from me, your instructor, CAST (Center for Academic Success and Tutoring) and the Center for Writing Excellence.

-- Student Rights and Responsibilities: Find out more about your rights as well as your related responsibilities.
+- Student Rights and Responsibilities: Find out about your rights as well as your responsibilities as an MSU student.

-- Inclusion of Students with Disabilities: The Disability Resource Center assists students with disabilities in receiving accommodations to equalize access.
-To register for services provided by the DRC, students must complete an application and provide documentation using the AIM web portal.
+- The Disability Resource Center (DRC) assists students in receiving accommodations to equalize access.
+To apply for DRC services, complete an application and provide documentation using the AIM web portal.

 - Campus Climate for Civility and Human Dignity: Familiarize yourself with the University’s policy on fostering an atmosphere of respect, understanding, and goodwill.

-- Sexual Violence Policies and Support Available: The University is committed to a safe environment.
+- Sexual Violence Policies and Support Available: The University is committed to a safe environment, and investigates all reports of sexual misconduct.
 If you share sexual misconduct information with instructors, your instructor is required to report this to the Title IX officer.

 - Preferred Name: Students may select their preferred name for use at the University.
-If you need to adjust your preferred name,(apply online).
+Apply online to make changes.

-- Red Hawk Central: The first stop for administrative questions, Red Hawk Central is home to Student Accounts, Financial Aid, and the Registrar.
-Live chat available.
+- Red Hawk Central: The first stop for administrative and financial questions should be Red Hawk Central, which is home to Student Accounts, Financial Aid, and the Registrar.
+Live chat available at the website for referrals and quick questions.

-- Center for Academic Success and Tutoring (CAST) offers tutoring, supplemental instruction and academic coaching for time management and school-work-life balance.
-For writing, see the Center for Writing Excellence.
+- Center for Academic Success and Tutoring (CAST): Tutoring, supplementary instruction, and academic coaching for common struggles with time management, studying, and managing school-work-life balance.
+For writing, visit the Center for Writing Excellence.

 - Sprague Library has many resources so take a tour.
-Research help is available by appointment, chat, email, and discipline-specific guides.
-Also, check out streaming media and individual and group study and collaborative media spaces.
+Get Research help by appointment, chat, email, and through discipline-specific guides.
+Also, check out streaming media and spaces.

-- Academic and Career Advising are provided by the colleges and schools.
-If you do not know how to reach your college/school adviser, go to Red Hawk Central or the Graduate School.
+- Academic and Career Advising: In every college/school, or go to Red Hawk Central or the Graduate School.

-- The Office of the Dean of Students connects students with services to resolve concerns that impact academic and/or personal well-being.
-For housing, food, or other life concerns, connect with the Case Manager; for professional clothing, see Rocky’s Closet; for food security, see Red Hawk Pantry.
+- The Office of the Dean of Students resolve concerns that impact academic and/or personal well-being: email@example.com/973-655-4118.
+For housing, food, or life concerns, see the Case Manager; for professional clothing, see Rocky’s Closet; for food security, see Red Hawk Pantry.

-- The MSU Care website provides resources and connections to help students who are feeling alone, stressed, or afraid.
-Community members may report concerns about a student via a CARE Report Form.
+- MSU Cares helps students who are alone, stressed, or afraid.
+Community members may report concerns about a student via a CARE Report.

 - Call the IT Service Desk directly at 973-655-7971 or firstname.lastname@example.org for support with log-in, network access, email, and university software and hardware.